aidenpike/CBPR/README.md

 - +50 Passive Income
 - Requires 1 territory per upgrade

-#### Commander
+#### Commander Upgrade
 By default, the player starts out with no commander.
 They can hire one through this tree, and upgrade their stats individually.
+Commanders boost the chance of winning skirmishes, and slightly boost morale of the soldiers, increasing the soldier skill stat chance by half of its level.
-Commanders have a chance to fight opposing commanders during skirmishes.
+Commanders have a chance to fight opposing commanders (if both players have a commander) during skirmishes.
 This initiates a manual battle between the 2 commanders, and whoever wins will win the battle with their chosen outcome.
+##### Commander Health
+The health of the commander.
+##### Commander Armor
+The armor of the commander.
+##### Commander Damage
+The damage of the commander.
+### Recruit Army
+8000 for +1 Army

 ## Battle
 Player fights their opponent in a skirmish.
 ### Outcome Choice